ColdByDefault/RoseLibrary/SECURITY.md

 | > 3.1.1   | ✅              |

 ## Known Vulnerability: Firebase API Key Exposure
+**Although, Firebase was removed, this Note was kept as a reminder**
 ### Description

 This website is a client-side implementation that relies on Firebase for backend services and is hosted on GitHub Pages.
 Due to the absence of server-side backend scripts, sensitive credentials, including API keys, are embedded in the frontend JavaScript code.
 While the API key is restricted to specific domains and APIs, it is still visible to anyone inspecting the application's source files or network requests.